Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/laravel-creating-our-first-database-table.md

 A while ago, I wrote an article on [setting up a Laravel project](https://daily-dev-tips.com/posts/starting-your-first-laravel-project/) but never got on to writing more Laravel stuff.

-Today I'll be going through some important things, Databases!
+Today I'll be going through some critical things, Databases!
 Laravel has a very cool way of creating/maintaining databases, which is in the form of migrations.

-It basically means every time you need to make a change to a database, you'll need to write a new migration.
+It means every time you need to make a change to a database.
+You'll need to write a new migration.
 Yes, even if you want to change something on an old table.

 And that has many benefits.
-It tells laravel what the old field was, you can auto set new values, and much more.
+It tells laravel what the old field was.
+You can auto-set new values and much more.

 Another great thing about migration is the option to roll back a migration.
-Using the rollback will revert the migration as you describe in the migration file.
+Using the rollback will revert the migration as described in the migration file.

 ## Setting the environment file

-Before we can work with the database, we have to create a connection first.
+Before working with the database, we have to create a connection first.
 These connections are maintained and defined in a so-called `.env` file.

-Each Laravel project will come with an example called the `.env.example`.
+Each Laravel project will come with the `.env.example`.

-Copy the example to your own version and change the variables to be correct.
+Copy the example to your version and change the variables to be correct.

 For today we are just looking at the database section.